PORK CARNITAS RECIPE

 Start by trimming the visible fat off and cutting your pork into about 4-inch chunks.
-This helps make sure the spices all get distributed and that it cooks evenly.
+The large chunks helps make sure the spices all get distributed and that it cooks evenly.

-Add your spices: kosher salt, pepper, cumin, oregano, and chili powder.
+Add your dry rub spices: kosher salt, pepper, cumin, oregano, and chili powder.

 Sprinkle the meat with the spices and toss gently.

 Top with an onion cut into wedges and garlic.
 Pour orange juice, lime juice, chicken broth, and olive oil on top.

 PORK CARNITAS INSTANT POT